 Sudden knee pain that prevents you from walking requires medical attention.
 Examples include a broken bone, sprained or torn ligament (such as anterior cruciate ligament ACL), meniscus tear, or knee dislocation.
 You should also seek medical care if your knee begins to show signs of redness, heat, or swelling, as it could be a sign of infection.

 Our convenient orthopaedic urgent care clinic is open seven days a week.
 Get fast service with no long waits and no unnecessary exposure to illness.
 No appointment needed; walk-ins are welcome.

 After a thorough examination of how your knee moves, Duke knee specialists may use one or more of these tests to pinpoint the cause of your knee pain.

-- X-rays identify breaks
+- X-rays identify fractures (breaks) and arthritis

 - Blood tests identify infection